dwiwad/hockey_site/README.md

 ### June 27, 2025 - Design Work

 - [X] Build the button for the landing cards
-- [X] Build the button for the blog cards
+- [X] Build the button for the deep dive cards
 - [X] Choose and implement a font
     - Went with Charter for everything for now
 - [X] Write and implement the about me page